compose-spec/compose-spec/build.md

 ### cache_from

-`cache_from` defines a list of sources the image builder SHOULD use for cache resolution.
+`cache_from` defines a list of sources the image builder should use for cache resolution.

 Cache location syntax must follow the global format `[NAME|type=TYPE[,KEY=VALUE]]`.
 Simple `NAME` is actually a shortcut notation for `type=registry,ref=NAME`.